pienkowb/active_record-events/README.md

 end
 ```

-Instead of defining all of these methods manually, you can use a macro provided by the gem.
+Instead of defining all of these methods by hand, you can use the `has_event` macro provided by the gem.

 ```ruby
 class Task < ActiveRecord::Base